My Little Pony: Friendship Is Magic finale: Production

 Supervising director Jim Miller considered it a "real honor to end the show properly and not just have it stop".
 He wanted to give the characters a "proper send-off", letting the viewers know what the characters were doing in the future and say goodbye.
 The finale was announced on September 12, 2019.

 According to Miller, Discord impersonating Grogar was planned since the beginning of the season, as they wanted Chrysalis, Tirek and Cozy Glow to be the villains since they had more connection to the main characters.

 Broadcast

 All three episodes were broadcast in a 90-minute "supersized" timeslot in prime time on October 12, 2019.
 Prior to their broadcast, Discovery Family aired My Little Pony: Friendship Is Magic — A Decade of Pony, a behind-the-scenes look on the production of the series, featuring interviews from the production crew and cast members, on October 11, 2019.
 For a week, a "Pony Palooza programming takeover" aired.
 It began on October 6, 2019, and featured the entire series.

 Reception

 Screen Rant ranked "The Last Problem" the second-best season finale and third-best episode according to IMDb.

 Potential legacy

-Composer Daniel Ingram hoped for the series to leave a legacy of first-rate children's entertainment as it "set a bar very high" with in many categories, including storytelling, animation and character depth.
+Composer Daniel Ingram hoped for the series to leave a legacy of first-rate children's entertainment as it "set a bar very high" within many categories, including storytelling, animation and character depth.
 Many crew members favorably regarded Friendship Is Magic as a once-in-a-lifetime experience.